leaderboardsgg/leaderboard-backend/CONTRIBUTING.md

 We appreciate your help!

 ## Before filing an issue
-If you are unsure whether you have found a bug, please consider asking in [our discord](discord) first.
+If you are unsure whether you have found a bug, please consider asking in [our discord][discord] first.

-Similarly, if you have a question about a potential feature, [the discord](discord) can be a fantastic resource for first comments.
+Similarly, if you have a question about a potential feature, [the discord][discord] can be a fantastic resource for first comments.

 ## Filing issues
 Filing issues is as simple as going to [the issue tracker](https://github.com/speedrun-website/leaderboard-backend/issues), and adding an issue using one of the below templates.